riaacordero/riaacordero/README.md

 # Hello there! 👋

-I am Ria, a 22-year old UI/UX designer at [Xugar](https://xugar.com.au/) and a Computer Science graduate from [Mapúa Malayan Colleges Mindanao](https://mcm.edu.ph).
+I am Ria, a 23-year old SEO and UX Specialist at [Klarity Lab](https://klaritylab.au/) and a Computer Science graduate from [Mapúa Malayan Colleges Mindanao](https://mcm.edu.ph).
 I am an artist and anything tech enthusiast!
 I enjoy learning human-computer interaction, machine learrning, and digital marketing.

 I am a community builder and a tech volunteer who is currently participating in the following tech communities: